 Eating fish, at least 2 servings each week, is part of a heart-healthy diet.

-Fish and fish oil do not lower cholesterol.
+Fish and fish oil supplements do not lower cholesterol .

-Eating fish may help lower your risk of heart disease.
-Health Canada recommends that healthy adults eat at least 2 servings of fish a week.
+Eating fish may help lower your risk of coronary artery disease.
+As part of a heart-healthy diet, eat at least 2 servings of fish each week.
 Oily fish, which contain omega-3 fatty acids, are best for your heart.
-These fish include tuna, salmon, mackerel, lake trout, herring, and sardines.
+These fish include salmon, mackerel, lake trout, herring, and sardines.